Judy O'Bannon: Politics

 A member of the Democratic Party, O'Bannon was active in all of her husband's campaigns throughout his career in the Indiana State Senate, Lieutenant Governor of Indiana and Governor of Indiana.
 She has remained active in local, state and national politics.
 In 2008, she served as an Indiana co-chair for Hillary Clinton and campaigned for her in the state's primary traveling around the state frequently with former President Bill Clinton.
 She endorsed and campaigned for Barack Obama in the general election that year as he went on to win Indiana, the first Democratic presidential candidate to do so since 1964.
 In 2016, she supported and campaigned for Hillary Clinton for President and for Indiana's statewide Democratic ticket, including candidate for governor John R. Gregg, who had served as Speaker of the House during Frank O'Bannon's time as governor, and lieutenant governor candidate Christina Hale, who had served on Frank O'Bannon's Governor's Office staff.
+In 2024, O'Bannon appeared with Indiana Democratic gubernatorial candidate Jennifer McCormick in the final week before the election.